digitalfortress-tech/typeahead-standalone/README.md

   items: [...], // found suggestions
   count: 0,     // the total suggestions found in the search index
   limit: 5,     // the number of suggestions to show
-}
+  container: DOMElement,  // the container DOM element
+  defaultItems: [...],    // the default suggestions while using the "empty" template }
 ```